yojoots/libbitcoin-system-wiki/Altcoin-Version-Mappings.md

 ### bx - Settings

-The repeatable examples (1 through 6) provided below for DASH in this Wiki article were chosen to function with the etc/libbitcoin/bx.cfg file settings bundled with the bx package, which is configured for Bitcoin (BTC).
-The environmental variable BX_CONFIG is frequently used to set the path of where a customized configuration file such as bx.cfg is saved that will override compiled bx defaults.
+The examples (i.e., 1 through 6) provided below for DASH in this Wiki article were chosen to function with the bitcoin-explorer etc/libbitcoin/bx.cfg file settings bundled with the bx package.
+This package bundled configuration file is tailored for Bitcoin (BTC).
+The environmental variable BX_CONFIG is frequently used to set the path of where a customized configuration file, such as bx.cfg, is saved that will override compiled bx defaults.
 Explicitly setting bx CLI **--version (-v)** values will override settings provided by a bx configuration file, e.g., bx.cfg.

-The intent here is to briefly touch upon six important [wallet] configuration settings that influence altcoin client-side behaviors.
-For DASH, there is strong URL source code traceability for five of the six bullet settings below.
-Currently, believe most alcoins with Bitcoin heritage are using transaction messaging format version 1.
+The intent here is to briefly touch upon six important [wallet](https://github.com/libbitcoin/libbitcoin-explorer/wiki/bx-settings) configuration settings that influence altcoin client-side behaviors.
+To tailor the bx configuration file for DASH, the six bullet settings below are provided.
+Strong source code traceability back to DASH code base is provided below as hyperlinks.

 * wif_version = [204](https://github.com/dashpay/dash/blob/master/src/chainparams.cpp#L170)
 * pay_to_public_key_hash_version = [76](https://github.com/dashpay/dash/blob/master/src/chainparams.cpp#L168)